EssRey/HsWfHelper/README.md

 # HsWfHelper

 This is a collection of scripts to faciliate a partial auto-migration of static lists, active lists, and contact-based workflows across HubSpot portals.
 It uses public APIs only.
 Various object ID mappings should exist as input files.
-The intention is to provide two outputs:
+The intention is to provide the following outputs:

 * the actual migrated lists/workflows, potentially including placeholders (actions/filters that could not be re-created)
 * text files enumerating all specific manual follow-up tasks that are required to complete a migration